 Red Rock Canyon, which measures more than 195,000 acres, is Nevada’s first National Conservation Area and serves as a prime example of the unique qualities of the Mojave Desert.
 Although the recreation area is just 17 miles west of the Las Vegas Strip – close enough that peak tops are visible from the Las Vegas Valley – it’s worlds away in terms of atmosphere.
 Beyond the spectacular sightseeing and photographic opportunities, Red Rock offers an array of recreational pursuits.
 Visitors can horseback ride, picnic and rock climb, which is a very popular activity in the conservation area.
+Horseback riders will find numerous trails authorized for equestrian use among the fiery red sandstone of this BLM manages area.
+Equestrians should inquire about water and other hazards before tackling trails.
 There is also a 13-mile scenic drive, over 30 miles of fantastic hiking trails and a visitor center with a bookstore and exhibit rooms.

 View Website Or call: 702-515-5350